Isfahan, Half the World

 Isfahan’s Arts and Handicrafts

-Isfahan is famous for its delicate handicrafts including carpet, khatam, kalamkari, minakari, metal working (qalamzani), and tile working bought by a lot of tourists and travellers as souvenirs each year.
+Isfahan is famous for its delicate handicrafts including carpet, khatam, kalamkari, minakari, metal working (qalamzani), and tile working bought by a lot of tourists and travelers as souvenirs each year.

 Moreover, Isfahan enjoys some delicious sweets such as Gaz, Poolaki, and Pashmak.